verrazzano/docs/content/en/docs/examples/multicluster/hello-helidon/_index.md

 ---
 title: "Multicluster Hello World Helidon"
 linktitle: "Hello World Helidon"
-description: "Hello World Helidon example deployed to a multicluster environment.
-The example also demonstrates how to change the placement of the application to a different cluster."
+description: "Hello World Helidon example appplication deployed to a multicluster environment."
 weight: 1
 ---

 The Hello World Helidon example is a Helidon-based service that returns a "Hello World" response when invoked.
 The example application is specified using Open Application Model (OAM) component and application configuration YAML files, and then deployed by applying those files.
-This example shows how to deploy the Hello World Helidon application in a multicluster environment.
+The example also demonstrates how to change the placement of the application to a different cluster.
+.

 ## Before you begin